jdbeutel/ics612-babyfs/README.md

 NOTES
 -----

-The extent tree doesn't really need to have leaf nodes with items, like the FS tree does, because Babyfs doesn't have reference counts or back-references.
-For that same reason, the extents do not need to be per-file and per-tree-node, but they will be, nevertheless.
-The extent tree will have the same structure as the FS tree, to reuse code, and for consistency with Btrfs, in anticipation of support for copy-on-write.

-However, when the FS tree or a file allocate blocks in the extent tree, it may trigger a cascade, if the extent tree needs to then allocate more blocks for itself.
+When the FS tree or a file allocate blocks in the extent tree, it may trigger a cascade, if the extent tree needs to then allocate more blocks for itself.
 I will try to avoid a Catch-22 here by buffering all the changed blocks in memory, letting them change